kmehltretter82/frama-c-linux/src/plugins/nonterm/README.md

         return 0;
     }

-A warning is emitted when a function is reachable by Value, but its return statement is unreachable.
+A warning is emitted when a function is reachable by Eva, but its return statement is unreachable.

 Note that normalized void functions have an implicit return statement before